Trains cancelled on new timetable day one

-A rail firm has suspended its new timetable hours after it began, and is running a reduced service on Sunday.
+A rail firm cancelled dozens of trains - hours after its new timetable began.

-Govia Thameslink Railway (GTR) rescheduled every train in its franchise as part of an overhaul billed as the biggest in the UK.
+Govia Thameslink Railway (GTR) rescheduled every service on its Great Northern, Thameslink and Southern franchise as part of an overhaul billed as the biggest in the UK.

+It said introducing the new timetable was a "significant logistical challenge" and apologised for "any inconvenience caused" to passengers.

+It was unable to confirm how many trains had been cancelled on Sunday.

 'Any clue?'

-No routes were cancelled on Sunday but "occasional trains", said a spokesman.

-The company announced on Twitter "a short-term amended timetable" was in place across the network, with disruption expected throughout Sunday.

-Frustrated passengers tweeted to complain about the disruption, with one asking "Any clue as to the reason?
+Frustrated passengers tweeted to complain about disruption on Great Northern services, with one asking "Any clue as to the reason?
 No drivers by any chance?
 Or explain the operational incident please."

 The company replied: "Unfortunately we are not privy to this information".